 ‘yo te ayaṁ purato aggi jalati ayaṁ aggi kiṁ paṭicca jalatī’ti, evaṁ puṭṭho ahaṁ, bho gotama, evaṁ byākareyyaṁ: ‘yo me ayaṁ purato aggi jalati ayaṁ aggi tiṇakaṭṭhupādānaṁ paṭicca jalatī’”ti.

-’This fire burning before you, on what does it depend to burn?‘ thus questioned, I, Venerable Gotama, would answer: ‘This fire burning before me depends on grass and wood as fuel to burn.’”
+‘This fire burning in front of you, dependent on what does it burn?’
+I would answer thus: ‘This fire burning in front of me burns dependent on the fuel of grass and sticks.’”

 “Sace te, vaccha, purato so aggi nibbāyeyya, jāneyyāsi tvaṁ: ‘ayaṁ me purato aggi nibbuto’”ti?